Powerhouse US swim team shines with 6 medals, 1st US gold

 Host Japan won a swimming gold, Tunisia claimed a surprising spot atop the medal podium, and the mighty Australian women set the first world record of the competition in the 4x100 freestyle relay.

+“A pretty good start for the U.S.,” said Kieran Smith, who in his first major international meet snagged a bronze in the men's 400 freestyle.
+“We executed today.
+I'm really proud of us.”

+The Aussies, who hope to challenge America's dominance in the pool, picked up three medals Sunday.

-The Aussie quarter included sisters Bronte and Cate Campbell swimming the leadoff and anchor legs, respectively, joined by Meg Harris and Emma McKeon.
+The free relay was never in doubt, not with a dynamic quartet that included sisters Bronte and Cate Campbell swimming the leadoff and anchor legs, respectively, joined by Meg Harris and Emma McKeon.

-Japan's Yui Ohashi won gold in the women's 400 IM with a dynamic breaststroke leg, but two Americans were right in her wake.
+Japan's Yui Ohashi won gold in the women's 400 IM with an electric breaststroke leg, but two Americans were right in her wake.
 Emma Weyant earned the silver, while the bronze went to Hali Flickinger.

+“After we saw (Kalisz and Litherland go 1-2), we kind of looked at each other and said, ‘It’s our turn,’” Weyant said.
+“I think that really got our team going.”"

-Kalisz flexed his muscles and then climbed atop the lane rope, splashing the water while a contingent of his teammates cheered him from the stands of the nearly empty Tokyo Aquatics Centre.
+Kalisz flexed his muscles and then climbed atop the lane rope, splashing the water while a contingent of his teammates cheered him from the stands at the Tokyo Aquatics Centre.

 “U-S-A!
 U-S-A!” they chanted.